stavskal/StudentLife-DataMining-ModelTraining/README.md

  all the rest scripts are used to insert/drop tables in DB

  # requirements
- run `pip -r requirements.txt` insive Virtual Machine to automatically install all requirements
+ run `pip -r requirements.txt` inside a Virtual Environment to  install all requirements